victxrrr/thesis/section_3/parallel_methods.typ

 Modern Central Processing Units (CPUs) contain multiple processing cores, which are independent units that execute streams of instructions.
 Supercomputers, on the other hand, are machines with many CPUs that can work together on the same problem.
-Both types of parallel architectures rely on parallelism—the ability to break a computational task into smaller parts that can be executed independently and simultaneously.
+Both types of parallel architectures rely on parallelism, that is, the ability to break a computational task into smaller parts that can be executed independently and simultaneously.
 Because it occurs at multiple levels, parallelism is difficult to define precisely.

 To review the current parallelization methods, we will consider the more general abstraction of a parallel computer, which can be thought of as an architecture with multiple processors that allow multiple instruction sequences to be executed simultaneously.
 As the processors work together to solve a common problem, they need to access a common pool of data. \
 Parallel machines differ in how they tackle the problem of reconciling multiple memory accesses from multiple processors.
 According to the _distributed memory_ paradigm, each processor has its own address space, and no conflicting shared accesses can arise.
 In the _shared memory_ paradigm, all processors access a common address space.
 The existing programming models for taking advantage of parallel processors follow one of these paradigms, each of which involves a different set of constraints and capabilities.